 mkdir command type

-Pro Tip: if you’re all 😱 and can’t get out of the manual, type
+Pro tip: if you’re all 😱 and cannot get out of the manual, type

 If you’ve been working with Git for a while, this step is what you’ve probably done a thousand times before.
-We are going to get our system to clone our respository from GitHub into our deployment directory, rather than just using
+We are going to get our system to clone our repository from GitHub into our deployment directory, instead of using

 Note: You will need to have setup SSH keys for this to work seamlessly.
-Github have a help section to guide you through the setup process.
-When I was new to all this, I didn’t really get SSH keys, but having spent a bit of time working it all out, it’s a great help and makes things so much easier.
+GitHub have a help section to guide you through the setup process.
+When I was new to all this, I didn’t really get SSH keys, but having spent a bit of time working it all out, it is a great help and makes things so much easier.